peter-duongGHub/t1w7-thursday/README.md

 - They are ordered, immutable (unchageable, cannot add, replace or remove) collections of items
 - They are defined by enclosing elements in parenthesis/ small brackets ().

+## Sets
+- They are unordered collection of unique elements (cannot have identical elements)
+- They are useful for membership testing, removing duplicates from a sequence, and mathematical operations like union, intersection, and difference.
+- Cannot access elements using index operator [].
+Need to check if elements exists in the set.
+- They are defined by enclosing elements in curly brackets {}.